proxymesh/python-proxy-headers/README.md

 r.headers['X-ProxyMesh-IP']
 ```

-And finally, httpx supports async requests, so provide an async extension too:
+And finally, httpx supports async requests, so we provide an async extension too:

 ``` python
 import httpx